 The flu vaccine doesn't protect you from getting COVID-19.
 Some research has found getting a flu vaccine might lower the risk of getting COVID-19.
 Research also shows that getting the flu vaccine does not make you more likely to get COVID-19 or other respiratory infections.

 The U.S. Food and Drug Administration (FDA) has given emergency use authorization to some COVID-19 vaccines in the U.S., and one vaccine has been approved.
-A vaccine can prevent you from getting COVID-19 or prevent you from becoming seriously ill from COVID-19 if you get the COVID-19 virus.
+A vaccine can prevent you from getting the COVID-19 virus or prevent you from becoming seriously ill if you get the COVID-19 virus.
 Getting a COVID-19 vaccine will also allow you to start doing many things that you might not have been able to do because of the pandemic, including not wearing a mask or social distancing — except where required by a rule or law.

 Flu season in North America typically occurs between October and May.
 It's possible that the viruses that cause COVID-19 and the flu may spread in your community at the same time during the flu season.
 If this happens, people could become ill with one or both diseases at the same time.